Next-JS-INDONESIA/Next13-API-Pokemon/README.md

 ## Learn More

-Kalo kalian mo hebat ya
+Kalo kalian mo hebat ya belajar

 To learn more about Next.js, take a look at the following resources: